Terms and Conditions

 - Ethics Olympiads are now being run via Zoom to enable remote and regional schools to participate.
 Problems with access to Zoom and any internet problems are the responsibility of the registrant.
 Every effort will be made to accommodate any problems on the day.

-- Full reimbursements will be given up until two months before the event minus 10% to cover administration costs and a full refund will be given if the school is closed due to COVID related restrictions.
+- Full reimbursements will be given up until one month before the event minus 10% to cover administration costs.
 The fact that many of the upfront costs in running the event are made well beforehand means that no reimbursement will be provided after that.
-Two months before the event.

-- If we have an uneven number of teams participating, we will ask a different team to observe during each round.
-Those teams will have applied an average score attained across the other two scored rounds.
+- Every effort will be made to make sure that there is an even number of teams but if we have an uneven number of teams participating, we will ask a team to observe during each round.
+Those teams will have an average score applied based on the other scored rounds.

 - Each participating school is required to provide a coach to supervise on the day.